jlevy/og-equity-compensation/README.md

 ## Taxes on Equity Compensation

-Now that we’ve covered the basic concepts of equity and taxes, we’ll get into some messy details of how they interact.
+It is crucial to understand the tax implications of stock options and awards.

-As already discussed, employees can get restricted stock, stock options, or RSUs.
+Equity and taxes interact in complicated ways, and the tax consequences for an employee’s restricted stock, stock options, or RSUs are dramatically different.
-The tax consequences for each of these is dramatically different.
+This section will cover these messy details and help you avoid outsized taxes on your equity compensation.

 ### 83(b) elections

-First we’ll look at one of the most important and complex decisions you may need to make regarding stock awards and stock options.
+This section covers one of the most important and complex decisions you may need to make regarding stock awards and stock options: paying taxes early with an 83(b) election.

 - Generally, restricted stock is taxed as ordinary income [*when it vests*](http://www.investopedia.com/articles/tax/09/restricted-stock-tax.asp?performancelayout=true).